zaaarf/lillero-processor/README.md

 Obviously, it's up to you to use the correct opcode.
 The processor can't read your mind (yet).

 ### Private Inner Classes
 You may find yourself needing to interact with a private inner class - which you can't reference explicitly by `Name.class`.
 The processor has your back, once again.
-Every annotation which tries to match a class (i.e. `@Patch` and `@Find`) also provides a `innerName` parameter.
+Every annotation which tries to match a class (i.e. `@Patch` and `@Find`) also provides a `inner` parameter.
 This allows you to specify the "unaccessible part" of the name, to be appended with a `$` in front of what is extracted from the Class object.
-In the unfortunate case of multiple nesting with private classes, just place any extra `$` yourself (i.e. `SampleClass$PrivateInnerFirst$InnerSecond` should be reached with a `@Patch(value = SampleClass.class, innerName = "PrivateInnerFirst$InnerSecond"`).
+In the unfortunate case of multiple nesting with private classes, just place any extra `$` yourself (i.e. `SampleClass$PrivateInnerFirst$InnerSecond` should be reached with a `@Patch(value = SampleClass.class, inner = {"PrivateInnerFirst", "InnerSecond"}`).

 #### Anonymous classes
 Anonymous classes are trickier, because [they are apparently unavailable](https://stackoverflow.com/questions/75849759/how-to-find-an-anonymous-class-in-the-annotation-processing-environment) in the normal annotation processing environment.
 That means that, unlike with other classes, the processor cannot make sure that they exist, and it cannot easily extract information about their fields and methods.

 Anonymous classes are numbered by the compiler in the order it meets them, starting from 1.
 The following rules apply to patching an anonymous class with the processor, as of version 0.6.0:
-* Use the compiler-assigned number as `innerName` parameter, next to the parent class.
+* Use the compiler-assigned number as `inner` parameter, next to the parent class.
 * Write any method stub normally.
 * Finders for anonymous class fields may be made, but their type has to be specified explicitly, unlike all others, by using the `type()` and `typeInner()` parameters.
 	- Local variables of the containing method may sometimes be accessible by an anonymous class.
 Make sure to use the `name` parameter of the finder appending the `val$` prefix, such as `val$actualName`.

-The extra `@Find` parameters (`type()` and `typeInner()`) are meant to be temporary, hacky workarounds until a better way is found.
-Expect them to change and be removed without notice.

 Most if not all of this (although I have not tested it) should apply to local classes as well.

 ### Hybrid setups
 Sometimes, you may want to manually write IInjectors yourself in a project which also uses the processor.
-In these cases, you don't want to create the service provider (the `META-INF/services/ftbsc.lll.IInjector` file) yourself, to avoid conflicts.
+In these cases, you don't want to create the service provider (the `META-INF/services/ftbsc.lll.IInjector` file) yourself, to void conflicts.
 Simply add the annotation `@RegisterBareInjector` on top of the IInjector class(es) you wrote.

 ### Obfuscation support
 You may pass a mappings file to the processor by adding this to your `build.gradle`: